Rockrayhan/E-Learning-Client/README.md

 ## What is in this website
 - This website is build with React Router.

-- This website is based on online based Educational Course
+- Based on a simple Educational services website's UI

+- A simple react website focused on the user's front-end experience.

 - You can navigate one page to another without reloading the page.